Minnesota Woman Suffrage Memorial: Jane Grey Swisshelm

 Swisshelm (1815–1884) was a St. Cloud newspaper editor who wrote about abolition, women's rights, and suffrage.

 Clara Hampson Ueland

 Ueland (1860–1927) was the president of the MWSA during the ratification of the 19th amendment and the first president of the Minnesota League of Women Voters.

 Marguerite Milton Wells

 As a member of the MWSA, Wells (1872–1959) organized the petition drive that resulted in unanimous support from the Minnesota delegation for the passage of the Nineteenth Amendment.
 In 1919, she was elected the first vice-president of the Minnesota League of Women Voters and, six months later, became president.
 She held this position until 1934, when she became the national president.

 Alice Ames Winter

-Winter was one of the founders and served as president of the Minneapolis Woman's Club.
+Winter was one of the founders and served as president of the Woman's Club of Minneapolis.
 After World War I, she served as president of the General Federation of Women's Clubs (GFWC).